jbcoe/value_types/DRAFT.md

 ### X.Y Class template indirect [indirect]

+[Drafting note: The member _`alloc`_ should be formatted as an exposition-only identifier, but limitations of the processor used to prepare this paper mean not all uses are italicised.]

 #### X.Y.1 Class template indirect general [indirect.general]

 1. An indirect object manages the lifetime of an owned object.
 An indirect